polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Rewatching Flying car Nanodegree program lesson 1 planning as search.
 * Continue to examine my thought about Group Mini project Federated Learning.
 * Attended Webinar AMA with Robert Wagner learned a lot from Robert :)!

+#### Sarah
+* Attended the livestream from Robert Wagner
+* Got my Android Studio up and running and almost have @Bearbear's app running on it, but ran out of time to finish

 ### Day 20: